argent0/argent0.github.io/source/articles/2017-10-04/exploration.html.markdown

+---
+title: Medical Appointments No-Show
+abstract: A patient makes an appointment with a doctor but then fails to show up.
+Exploratory data analysis for medial appointments data.
+---
 # Exploring No Show data

-This is an exploratory data analysis (EDA), of data descriving medical appointments.
+This is an exploratory data analysis (EDA), of data describing medical appointments.

 The objectives are: first, to visually present the structure of the